|Trail Highlights:||Panoramic views; lake views; waterfalls; old-growth forest

 Massive conifers stand throughout the park’s extensive old-growth forest and are particularly abundant along the Cascade Creek Trail.
 Cascade Creek Trail, September 24, 2017.

-Mountain Lake stretches alongside Mount Constitution, which rises on the lake’s northern shore.
+The Mountain Lake Loop circles its namesake lake, occasionally offering glimpses of Mount Constitution rising beyond its northern shore.
 Mountain Lake Loop, May 22, 2021.

 In contrast with the vast expanse of Mountain Lake, the Twin Lakes are tucked away in a more intimate setting.
 Here, Big Twin Lake, the larger of the two, reflects its tranquil surroundings.
 Boot paths circling both offer opportunity for further exploration.
 Twin Lakes Trail, September 24, 2017.